 The Exam is oral in format.
 Questions by the Committee concerns the research project and, if appropriate, the student's background in relevant subjects.
 Because the Qualifying Exam has already been passed, the Preliminary Exam focuses on the proposed research project and the student's competency to undertake that particular project.
-A formal presentation is not generally part of the exam, as the committee will have studied the written proposal.
-But the committee can require or allow for a brief presentation.
-The Exam generally lasts between one and three hours.
+A formal presentation (30 min. or less) is usually a part of the exam.
+The Exam generally lasts a maximum of three hours.